algosup/2022-2023-project-4-game-design-Team-4/Documents/Specifications/Technical.md

 <!-- Why did we choose Blueprints? -->

 We chose Blueprints because it is a very powerful programming language.
 It is very easy to use and it is very easy to learn.
-With this programming language, we can create a working game with the short delay we have.
-By using Unreal Engine 4 and Blueprints, we can create a working game in a very short time.
+By using Unreal Engine 4 and Blueprints, we are able to create a working game in a very short time.

 ### 7.2 Software